The Wedding - Short Film

 - Bessel Van Der Kolk, The Body Keeps the Score

 Lauren has friends, and family, and a life; she knows she does.
 But she can’t quite seem to reach them.
 Something’s happened, and she can’t quite say; she keeps trying to push through, but the more she tries to move forward the more she gets stuck in the past.

-We have teamed up with the incredibly talented Dublin-based designer Aidan Lynch who has created the image below especially for our film:
+We teamed up with Dublin-based designer Aidan Lynch who has created the poster below especially for our film:

 “We see so many girls and young women struggle to find their place in the world.
 We are bombarded with a multitude of messages every day telling us who and what we should be, setting an impossibly high standard.
 Trying to find validation, we shape ourselves into a version of what we believe others expect of us.

 Wouldn’t the world be a beautiful place if us girls celebrated and encouraged each other, instead of judging and pushing away those who we don’t fully understand or identify with?
 Life can be tough, but if we build strong communities of women supporting women, we can all not just survive, but thrive.

 The Wedding deserves support, for all these reasons.”

 "most common among middle class girls among whom a high value is placed on being 'nice' and non-aggressive.”

 And that’s only the beginning; when bullying becomes the norm, it’s easier to start accepting being treated less-than on other levels.
 According to The National Domestic Violence Hotline,